ttreeagency/Rebirth/README.md

 How to use ?
 ------------

-- For each Site where you want to restore orphaned nodes, you must create a "Trash" node.
+- Optional: For each Site where you want to restore orphaned nodes, you must create a "Trash" node.
 This will be used as the target for document node restoration.
 - Go to the CLI and run the restore command

 CLI commands
 ------------

-You can ```list``` or ```restore``` orphaned document node with the following commands:
+## List the current orphaned document nodes

     flow rebirth:list

+## List the current orphaned nodes for a specific type

+    flow rebirth:list --type TYPO3.Neos:Document

+## Restore everything under the "Trash" node of the current site

     flow rebirth:restore

+## Restore everything under the "Trash" node of the current site, only for the given type

+    flow rebirth:restore --type TYPO3.Neos:Document

+## Restore everything under the given target node

+    flow rebirth:restore --target f34f834b-c36b-43eb-a580-f0e2f168b241

 Acknowledgments
 ---------------